MamaRika: Early career

 At the age of 14, Kochetova won the Chervona Ruta competition.
 At the age of 17, she participated in the talent show American Chance, led by producer David Junk, who had previously achieved success in the United States with the Russian groups t.A.T.u. and Smash!!
 She was one of five girls who were grouped as Glam.
-However, the project was halted in early 2008 as a result of the global financial crisis and a low amount of interest in the project from the American music industry as a likely result of it.
+However, the project was halted due the 2008 financial crisis and a low amount of interest in the project from the American music industry.
 Glam released one promotional song, "Thirsty", which was never released commercially.

 2009–2015: Erika

 At the age of 19, Kochetova, under the pseudonym "Erica", became a finalist in the talent show "Fabryka Zirok 3" under the direction of Konstantin Meladze.
 She returned as a host of live broadcasts of Fabryka Zirok 4 and took part in Fabrika Zvyozd: Russia-Ukraine.

 From 2010 to 2015, Erika was a singer at the UMMG Production Center under producer Serhiy Kuzin.

 On 7 April 2011, the premiere of the animated film Rio took place, in which Erica voiced Jewel in the Ukrainian dub.
-In August of the same year, she won the Crystal Microphone show business award in the Singer of the Year category.
 Erica's conference has repeatedly accompanied local and large-scale events, including concerts in Maidan Nezalezhnosti.
 In 2012 she starred in the musical "Happy New Year, Peace!" in Kazakhstan.
 In 2013, Erica collaborated with American opera singer George Komsky, as well as with Grammy-winning producers Bobby Campbell and Andrew Kapner of AngelHouseStudios in Los Angeles.

+In November 2015, it became known that Erika stopped working with Serhiy Kuzin and changed her pseudonym to "MamaRika".
+According to the Ukrainian music publication Muzvar, the case of the artist and her manager was included in the TOP-5 most famous cases of break-ups in the music industry of Ukraine.

 2016–present: MamaRika

 In early April 2016, Kochetova had stopped working with Kuzin and changed her stage name to "MamaRika".
-The same month saw the premiere of the comedy TV series Once Upon a Time in Odessa, in which she played the role of Yulia.
+The same month saw the premiere of the comedy TV series Once Upon a Time in Odesa, in which she played the role of Yulia.
 In 2017, she performed at the first MRPL City festival in Mariupol In December of the same year in one of Kyiv's clubs she presented a concert program and a second studio album "KACH".

 Personal life

-Kochetova is married to Serhiy Sereda and they live in Odesa.
+Kochetova is married to Serhiy Sereda.
+Kochetova met Sereda in 2015 when they were invited to a show for a music channel.
+They got engaged in January 2018.
+They married in Thailand in March 2020.
 On 2 August 2021, she gave birth to a son.
-She is fond of yoga.